hadron-sclang/hadron/FUZZING.md

 of inputs that it can work from.

 `cargo-fuzz` is configured to scan the `fuzz/corpus` directoy for example input and can even detect and load new data while fuzzing.
-To avoid bloat (and possible viral license transfer), as well as to help keep some diversity in example inputs between people fuzzing Hadron, `git` will ignore any files added to this directory.
+To avoid bloat (and possible viral license implications), and to help keep some diversity in example inputs between people fuzzing Hadron, `git` will ignore any files added to this directory.
 So, feel free to copy lots of example SuperCollider code here, inluding Quarks, class library code, scripts you've written, even broken or incomplete code is